-The program requires at least two courses beyond the 2010-level in a single language other than the student’s native language and appropriate to the chosen focus field.
-Courses taught in English cannot satisfy this requirement.
+The program requires at least two courses beyond the 2010 level in a single language other than the student’s native language and appropriate to the chosen focus field.
+If WMU does not offer classes beyond the 2010 level in your chosen language, the coursework requirement will be waived if you demonstrate intermediate proficiency in your chosen language.
 Students whose native language is not English should consult the program advisor on fulfillment of the language requirement.
 The program also requires one area studies course in the region in which the student’s chosen language is spoken.
 A study abroad program in a region corresponding to the student’s language choice can be used to satisfy this requirement.
 A completed minor or major in a world language will satisfy the language and area studies cognate.

 WMU offers the following languages: